johntg96/Trafera_Work_Scripts/README.md

 * sro_scan copies SRO####### to clipboard and fixes SRO's scanned when using colemak keyboard layout (ex.
 'RPY#######' -> 'SRO#######').

 Additional Features:
-* Keeps track of SRO qty, timestamp
+* Ability to log scanned SRO's with timestamps
-* Ability to add and remove history of scanned SRO's.
+* Ability to add and remove history of logged SRO's.
 * Statistics (Qty average for work shift time periods).
-* Different scan modes: enable/disable scanning history, scan to delete from history.
+* Different scan modes: enable/disable logging, scan to delete from log.
-* Export SRO's with timestamps to CSV file named with current date.
+* Export log to CSV file named with current date.